 Open Ground

-While the experience can be completed as a self-guided activity, we also offer Open Ground Guided Tours.
-Visiting each site with our experienced guide adds an extra rich layer of interaction with the places and landscape and you’ll hear from them directly how each of the five locations held great significance for Seamus Heaney.
+While Open Ground can be explored as a self-guided experience, we also offer Open Ground Guided Tours.
+Visiting each site with an experienced guide adds a deeper layer of understanding as you will hear directly how each of the five locations influenced Seamus Heaney’s life and work.

 Poems rooted in these places